project-faros/faros.dev/source/farosctl.rst

 responsible for adding services to the OpenShift cluster and performing post-install configuration of the cluster.

+**Subcommands**
     :container-storage: Deploy OpenShift Container Storage
-:hosted-loadbalancer: *[EXPERIMENTAL]* Deploy the cluster load balancer as a
-                      service on the cluster
+    :hosted-loadbalancer: *[EXPERIMENTAL]* Deploy the cluster load balancer as a service on the cluster
     :odh-demo: Deploy an example Open Data Hub workflow
     :wipefs: Wipe the filesystem of select drives on select nodes

+**Example**
+    :code:`farosctl deploy container-storage`

 get
 ---